arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 The **WHERE clause**, using the `WHERE` keyword, is the section of your query used to specify any "filtering logic" that should be applied to your query before returning any output.
 It's optional but very useful.

 --{{1}}--
-As an example, here's how you'd filter the output to only include records for a specific county.
+As an example, here's how you'd filter the output to only include records for a specific county-- "Suffolk County", in this case.

 {{1}}
 *****